DavidYardley19/OOPportfolio/README.md

 **3 Selection and Iteration**\
 **committed by 26th February**\
-1 Computing a Pay Increase   -- to do\
+1 Computing a Pay Increase   -- DONE\
 2 Rock, Paper, Scissors      -- to do\
-3 String Reverser            -- to do\
+3 String Reverser            -- DONE\
 4 Punctuation Marks          -- to do

 **4 Classes and Objects**\